Learn How to Get Into Rehab Immediat...

 • Communicate with loved ones.
 Briefly inform close family and friends about your upcoming stay in rehab.

 Starting rehab is a big step.
-Ease your transition by preparing logistically and emotionally so you’re ready to focus on recovery.
+Easing your transition by preparing logistically and emotionally will help you be ready to focus on long-term recovery.

 The Role of Intervention Services